-Our first aid CPR manikins faces are wiped down between each student using them, using single-use antibacterial/anti-viral wipes.
+Our first aid CPR manikins faces are wiped down between each student using them.
+Traditionally they’ve been wiped down using single-use antibacterial/anti-viral wipes.
 While we remind & encourage candidates to only use “one wipe per wipe”, occasionally candidates can be rather enthusiastic when pulling them from the containers.

-We are constantly looking for ways in which these can be recycled or re-used.
+These wipes are fluid saturated plastic wipes, much like “wet wipes”.
+We’re constantly looking at ways in which these can be recycled or re-used.
 As soon as we find a wipe that has the same antibacterial & anti-viral properties as our current brand & that can also be recycled, we will be sure to swap to them.
 Unfortunately even the “Fine to Flush” wipes don’t have the same cleaning properties as our current wipes.

 We are always glad to receive donations from clients of their out of date resources which can no longer be used in workplace first aid kits.
 If you have some that we can make use of, please email us so that we can liaise over their collection/delivery.